|Fort Lauderdale has grown up since its Spring Break days

-The weather is a factor in any holiday, but even with great weather you need something
+The weather is a factor in any holiday, and assuming you miss the occasional hurricane even with great weather you need something

 more.
-Naked, sun-bronzed bodies aren’t enough – a man needs to eat after all - and we
+Well, if some naked, sun-bronzed bodies aren't enough - a man needs to eat after all, and we

-all like the social aspect of making new friends from different parts of the world.
+all like the social aspect of making lots of new friends from different parts of the world.

 Here in Ft.
 Lauderdale, the gay community has exploded on the scene with a variety